 This transitions to the next book: Esther.
-It is an account of a believer in an unwelcoming environment.
+This narrative is an account of a believer in a foreign environment.
 The environment was hostile to God’s covenants showing examples of principal characters adjusting their lives accordingly without compromise.
 We may live in a different era yet can still find ourselves in life situations with challenges and choices that can compromise our faith walk.
 Esther is an illustration of how to live out our faith in daily without compromise.
 Jesus is exemplified through Esther who interceded for people.

-This sacred story’s cast includes Esther, King Artaxerxes, first wife Vashti, Haman (the king’s evil second-in-command), and Esther’s Uncle Mordecai.
+This narrative’a cast includes Esther, King Artaxerxes, first wife Vashti, Haman (the king’s evil second-in-command), and Esther’s Uncle Mordecai.
 Esther and Mordecai, along with other Jews, chose not to make the return trek back to Judah when the temple was being rebuilt.
-These Jews seemed relatively content to stay in Susa, the capital city of Persia.
-These Jews, who lived outside of Palestine, were known as the Diaspora.
+This puts Esther as a contemporary of These Jews seemed relatively content to stay in Susa, the capital city of Persia.
+These Jews, who lived outside of Palestine, were known as the Diaspora or the remnant.

 Someone of the court is thought to have written this book.
 Esther represents the Jews of Diaspora, who were not in a position of power nor had a say in national events.
 As an orphan, Esther was separated from her parents; just like the Diaspora who were orphaned from their mother-country.
-With both these things against her, she had to use every skill and advantage she had.
+With both these things (orphan, refuge) against her, she was also a woman in a harem.
+She had to use every skill and advantage she had.